 “Are you ready for the craziest, most colorful 5K of your life?”
 Michigan is.

-The Color Run, a unique fun run where participants are sprayed with paint, is set to take off in Ypsilanti on July 22nd and Grand Rapids on August 5th.
+The Color Run, a unique fun run where participants are sprayed with colored powder, is set to take off in Ypsilanti and Grand Rapids.
 Thousands of competitors from all ages and athleticism are already signed up for the rainbow race, ready for the what the Color Run website details as a “Willy-Wonka tyed-dyed vat of colored goodness.”
 Runners sign up for all manner of reasons, but the biggest draw is the barrage of technicolor badges awarded at the end of each kilometer.
 By the end, racers look like grinning human abstracts of yellow, green, blue, purple and pink paint.
 The paint is “a special, ‘elf-made’ recipe of magical color dust,” and is perfectly safe; even to eat.

 This is the Color Run’s first tour of the nation and responses have already been phenomenal, says Public Relations Representative Jackson Cozzens.
 Both the Grand Rapids and Ypsi events are sold out with upwards of 12,000 runners ready for “the happiest 5K on the planet.”
 It’s a hard flag to hold with so many themed runs sweeping the nation, but the evidence supports the colorful banner’s claim.
 Many cities are already lobbying to get on the roster for next year while 2012 continues in the south until December.